 V. FACULTY APPOINTMENTS

-Appointments in the tenure-track faculty ranks usually involve responsibilities in three areas: (1) research, scholarship, or creative work; (2) teaching and mentoring; and (3) university service (through committee service, advising, or other duties).
+Appointments in the tenure-track faculty ranks usually involve responsibilities in three areas: (1) research, scholarship, and/or creative work; (2) teaching and mentoring; and (3) university service (through committee service, advising, or other duties).
 These ranks include: Assistant professor, Associate professor, and (Full) professor.

 Non-tenure-track promotable faculty ranks